Mental Health

 The brain gets used to things.
 What was stimulating yesterday is less so today.

 Digital platforms are not designed to inform or entertain.
-They are designed to maximize attention time.
+They are designed to maximize attention span.
 Every notification, every like, every new video triggers a release of dopamine, the neurotransmitter of the desire to have more.

 The result, after years of exposure: it takes more and more to feel engagement, and less and less is enough to feel boredom.

-📱 The paradox of channel surfing
+📱 The paradox of zapping

 Faced with boredom, the reflex is to switch: change videos, open another app, scroll a little faster.

-The work of Cynthia Tam and Michael Inzlicht shows that this strategy is not only ineffective.
+Work by Cynthia Tam and Michael Inzlicht shows that this strategy is not only ineffective.
 It worsens boredom.

-Surfing fragments attention into shorter and shorter units, preventing the brain from reaching the state of deep engagement that produces real satisfaction.
+Zapping fragments attention into shorter and shorter units, preventing the brain from reaching the state of deep engagement that produces real satisfaction.
 We have consumed a lot.
 We are nourished by nothing.

 😰 FOMO, or the fear of being alone with oneself